 - POD – A multipurpose building with basketball hoop, cafeteria tables and a small kitchen.
 Can be slept in, but has a hard floor.

-- Black Top Area – may use propane stoves, barbecue grills and dutch ovens
+- Concrete Areas – may use propane stoves, barbecue grills and Dutch ovens

-- Lawn Area – with picnic tables and open grass
+- Lawn Area – with picnic tables and open grass, portable fire pits available

 - Museum – Tour Utah’s Territorial Capitol built in 1852-1855.

 Museum Entrance – $2/person, $1/kids, seniors & w/groups over 20

 Pioneer Activities – $100/activity – Each activity lasts about 2-3 hours and includes museum entrance.